 The Capital Area Transportation Authority (CATA) bus system is free for all students during fall and spring semesters along all on-campus routes.
 These routes serve all university apartments, residence halls, commuter lots and main campus facilities.
 Most on-campus routes run until 2:30 a.m. after which the Night Owl service provides late night transportation at a discounted student rate.
 In addition to the free on-campus routes, there are also routes that extend to the surrounding off-campus areas of East Lansing, Lansing, Okemos and Haslett.
 For off-campus routes, students can pay per ride or purchase passes.

+Students also have the option to use the Zipcar car rental service.
 MSU offers seven Zipcar parking locations on campus.
 Students 18 years and older, including drivers with an international license, can rent a car to use by the hour or day.

 Mopeds are another popular form of transportation on campus.
 MSU has numerous moped-designated parking spaces across campus for your convenience.
 To see where moped spaces are located, zoom in on the MSU interactive map to see the small purple squares marking the spaces.
 In order to use a moped on campus, you must purchase a parking permit after having registered your moped with the Secretary of State Office.

 One advantage over cars is that MSU allows students to use mopeds starting their first year on campus.
 Students wishing to drive a car on campus must either be a commuter student or in at least their second year at MSU.
-More information about mopeds can be found on the MSU police website.
+More information about mopeds can be found on the MSU Parking Services website.